calebleedy/dataintegration/README.md

 distributions of the variables.
 We use the non-monotone framework of Robins and Gill [[1]](#1) to create a method for incorporating different data sets.

+For now, we are going to focus on the nonmonotone missingness theory because we want to also apply this methodology to the NRI imputation procedure.

 ## Tasks